Horse Racing Betting Odds & Free Bets

 National Hunt Racing

 Also known as jumps racing, National Hunt racing requires horses to run over longer distances while also negotiating hurdles or the more demanding larger fences in a chase.
-These races are run from distances of a round 2 miles to test speed up to marathon trips in excess of 4 miles to test a horse’s staying power.
+You’ll find races from around two miles to four miles, so studying how far a horse has ran before is well worth checking before placing your money on it.

 The National Hunt season gets underway in Autumn and continues through the winter months before culminating in the showpiece event, The Cheltenham Festival in March.
 The following month Aintree stages the Grand National before the Punchestown Festival in Ireland marks the end of the season.